HeathBrames/Responsive-Website/README.md

 # Responsive-Website
-A responsive website built using HTML, CSS, JavaScript, and Bootstrap 4.
+A responsive website built using HTML, CSS, Bootstrap 4, and Javascript.

 The site acts as a social media hub for news and information on the University of Florida's uniforms.